getmimo/coding-challenge/README.md

 # Mimo Coding challenge

-Here, you'll find a frontend and a backend coding challenge.
+Here, you'll find a frontend, backend and mobile coding challenge.

 Go for it! ✌️